paol-imi/use-mutable-source/docs/src/guide/design-principles.md

 > _Exploring the design choices is not mandatory in order to use this library but it is certainly useful for better understanding the API_

 This library aims to manage the `lifecycle`, `state` derivations and `mutations` of a mutable source.
-The **hooks** we provide are defined by 3 main functions that represent these concepts:
+The **hooks** we provide accept 3 main functions that represent these concepts:

 - `init()` defines how the source is generated.
 - `getSnapshot()` defines how the state is derived from the source.